linyuunc/group-tasks/README.md

 # GROUP TASKS
 This includes a list of group tasks that are used in cooperative learning, peer tutoring and computer-supported collaborative learning

+Edited 10.26.19
+In the book of collaborative learning techniques, **35** techniques were divided into six broad categories
+* Discussion
+* Reciprocal Peer Teaching
+* Problem solving
+* Graphic Information organizers
+* Writing
+* Games
+The 35 techniques are evaluated according to
+* Ease, effort, and enterprise needed in different learning environments such as LMS, Web Conference, Virtual World and Open Environment.
+* adaptation in large lecture classrooms (into No Additional Requirements, Requres Moving Table and Chairs, Need help from others)

 ## POSITIVE INTERDEPENDENCE
 INCLUDES positive goal, reward-celebrate, resource, role, task (the next one depends on the previous one), identity, threat (when groups are placed in competition);fantasy interdependence.